 With low operating costs, and the initial and continual savings from a tested combustion control device, ABUTEC's enclosed combustors are setting the standard for the industry while drastically reducing emissions.
-ABUTEC, the headache free flaring solution.
+The ABUTECs offer state-of-the-art combustions solutions for small to the largest exploration and production facilities.